A Guide to Planning a Corporate Event in Las Vegas

 1. Get to know your attendees

 Depending on the size and scope of your event, this can be taken either literally or figuratively.
 Even if you’re expecting thousands of attendees and won’t be able to speak with each and every one individually, you should still have a grasp on the kind of audience you’re bringing in and what makes them tick.

 To Get a Headcount

 This may seem obvious, but you’ll want to know who’s going to be there so you can get a headcount as soon as possible.
-This number will affect a lot of your event planning from here on out—from the size of the venue to what kind of transportation you’ll need.
+This number will affect a lot of your event planning from here on out—from the size of the venue to the type of Las Vegas charter bus rental you’ll need.
 Generally, you should have this number at least 3 months in advance, but aim for earlier if you have your heart set on an iconic Vegas venue or if your event is during peak convention season.
 Availability fills up fast.

 To Get the Vibe

 Especially in a town like Vegas where there are distractions galore (booze, casinos, and showgirls, oh my!), you should really consider what would keep your specific audience entertained and focused on your event.
 Because if you don’t speak to your attendees’ interests, they might just… leave.

 Are you drawing in a younger, energetic crowd with a strong social media presence?
 Rent out a floor of the MGM Grand’s TopGolf for a meet-and-greet/friendly driving competition.
 Let them jump off the top of The Strat (in a bungee harness, of course).
 Invite them out to see Mariah Carey, Lady Gaga, Gwen Stefani, or another youthful residency.
 If you hire vendors and plan outings to match their vibe, they’ll likely share their experiences on their own channels—think “free promotion.”